abi1974/QUANT-TRADING-TERMINAL/README.md

 # Disclaimer

-This project is intended for educational, research, and experimental purposes only.
+This project is intended only for educational, research, and experimental purposes.

 It does not constitute financial advice, investment recommendations, or guarantees of future performance.